thriveweb/greatstart/content/pages/faqs.md

         title: What is your centre’s curriculum based on?
       - content: >-
-          Prior to using the app, you will need to complete the registration process for your My Family Lounge account.
+          Prior to using the app, you will need to complete the registration process OWNA Portal adn App.
 The free app is available for both Android and Apple devices.
-Simply go to the Google Play or App store and search 'My Family Lounge'.
+Simply go to the Google Play or App store and search 'OWNA'.
-        title: How do I download the My Family Lounge App?
+        title: How do I download the OWNA Portal and App?
     title: About us
   - accordion:
       - content: >-